 In all points?
 Friends, that is more than just being tempted in similar ways in His own flesh, though that is included as He did have His own experience in His flesh.
 But our Immanuel (God with us) “through the eternal Spirit offered Himself without spot to God” (Heb.
 9:14).

 What does that mean?
-It means that CHRIST on the Cross experienced everything you and I and everyone else will ever experience on the Cross, pertaining to our sins.
+It means that the Messiah on the Cross experienced everything you and I and everyone else will ever experience on the Cross, pertaining to our sins.
 There is a reason why the word “eternal” is attached to “Spirit” here.
 The Spirit transcends not only all space but all time.

 — Philippians 3:8-11

 What does it mean to have “the fellowship of His sufferings?”
 First, it means that He has already suffered everything you will ever go through, and therefore they are His because He suffered them first by the eternal Spirit that has gone before you.
-And the fellowship aspect of it is that you acknowledge this fact that CHRIST suffers with you, and you with CHRIST, on the Cross whatever mental or spiritual pain you have.
+And the fellowship aspect of it is that you acknowledge this fact that CHRIST suffers with you, and you with the Messiah, on the Cross whatever mental or spiritual pain you have.
 And by not giving into the temptation to murmur or complain, you are easing His suffering so that He does not also have to suffer with your sin, only your feeling of infirmity—which is greatly lessened for both parties by the fellowship together.
-This is the active “knowledge of CHRIST JESUS” we need to have, not merely a head knowledge about Him.
+This is the active “knowledge of the Messiah Jehoshua” we need to have, not merely a head knowledge about Him.
 He is to be in our moment-by-moment thought life.

 — Ephesians 2:8-10